What is Hess Law?

 Importance of Hess Law

 Every substance (atom/ molecules) possess energy within.
 The internal energy depends on the nature of force existing in the substance and the temperature.
-When the substance undergoes chemical reactions, some of the bonds connecting some atoms are broken and some bonds are made new.
+When the substance undergoes chemical reactions, some bonds connecting some atoms are broken and some bonds are made new.
 The breaking and making of bonds involve energy.

 So, in reactions, product substances may have either less or the same or more energy than the reacting substances.
 Reactions accordingly may release heat to become exothermic or absorb heat and endothermic.
 Reactants may further react to give the product;